.htaccess tips and tricks

 deny from all

-which would deny ALL direct access to ANY files in that folder.
-You can be more specific with your conditions, for instance limiting access to a particular IP range, here's a handy top-level rule for a local test server..
+which would deny ALL direct web (HTTP) access to ANY files in that folder (your scripts reach them via the filesystem).
+You can be more specific with your conditions, for instance limiting access to a particular IP range, here's a handy top-level ruleset for a local test server..

 NO ENTRY outside of the LAN!